nanw1103/context-programming/README.md

-# Context Programming Pattern
+# Context Programming

 ## Concept
 A _functional program_ is a program that consists of multiple functional steps, with certain execution order, to complete a task.
 To be distinguished from daemon-like programs.
 A run-and-exit script or a workflow are typical examples of functional program.

-## Definition
+## Definition of Context Programming
 Like a typical computer that consists of _input, output, control unit, compute unit, and memory_, a _functional program_ could be structured as _profile, context, steps, and orchestrator_.
-As _Context Programming Pattern_.
+As _Context Programming_ pattern.

 ## Traits Of A Functional Program
 - Consists of multiple operations